User’s API

 Parameters:

-class JsonFileSink : public FileSink
+class SystemdSink : public quill::Sink

 Public Functions

-inline virtual void write_log(MacroMetadata const *log_metadata, uint64_t log_timestamp, std::string_view thread_id, std::string_view thread_name, std::string const &process_id, std::string_view logger_name, LogLevel log_level, std::string_view log_level_description, std::string_view log_level_short_code, std::vector<std::pair<std::string, std::string>> const *named_args, std::string_view, std::string_view) override
+inline void write_log(MacroMetadata const *log_metadata, uint64_t, std::string_view thread_id, std::string_view, std::string const&, std::string_view logger_name, LogLevel log_level, std::string_view, std::string_view, std::vector<std::pair<std::string, std::string>> const*, std::string_view log_message, std::string_view log_statement) override

 Note